Introduce yourself(tell about yourself & who you are)

 What are some words of wisdom you live by everyday?

-What are some goals in life you’d like to complete?
+What are some goals that you would like to complete?

-What was your childhood experience like and how did it build you to be the woman you are now?
+What was your childhood experience like and how did it mold you to be the person you are now?

-Last question, what else would you like to tell the world about you?
+Last question brother, what else would you like to tell the world about you?